talos-security/SEBASTiAn/README.md

 ### [sqlite_exec_sql](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/sqlite_exec_sql)

-> This Plugin checks for the presence of the `execSQL()` method of SQLite.
+> This Plugin checks for the presence of SQLite's `execSQL()` method.
 The `execSQL()` method could create a SQL query based on the user input content, potentially vulnerable to SQL injection attacks.

 ### [system_permission_usage](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/system_permission_usage)

-> This Plugin checks if the app uses necessary permissions to manage filesystem and packages.
+> This Plugin checks if the app uses necessary permissions to manage filesystems and packages.
 The System Permission should be confined only to device manufacturers or Google system apps.
 If not, it may be a malicious app.

 ### [webview_allow_file_access](https://github.com/talos-security/SEBASTiAn/tree/master/src/SEBASTiAn/android_vulnerabilities/webview_allow_file_access)